basimkhajwal/RayTracer/DIARY.md

 <img src="progress/ganttchart.png" alt="Gantt Chart" height="450" align="right"/>
 ##### 02/01/17
 Using information gained from the prototype, I have begun to think about dividing the project into separate manageable tasks which will all contribute to the final product.
 In order to manage my workflow, I used the website GanttPro to generate a Gantt chart which I can use to work against the final report deadline and measure how well I am keeping up with progress.
-For smaller tasks, I intend to maintain a TODO-list on paper which I will use to structure the tasks from the Gantt chart.
+For smaller tasks, I intend to maintain a TODO-list on the website Trello which I will use to structure the tasks from the Gantt chart.

 ##### 06/01/17
 Today I completed my project review, my supervisor approved of my project proposal and I plan on continuing the project as planned.

 ##### 18/01/17
-The rendering code has been going well with each part working as I would have expected so far, this week I have also put a strong focus on writing Unit Tests which I run every now and then to ensure that new additions to the code don't break other parts which should be functioning properly.
+The rendering code has been going well with each part working as I would have expected so far, this week I have also put a start on writing Unit Tests which I run every now and then to ensure that new additions to the code don't break other parts which should be functioning properly.

 ##### 25/01/17
-TODO: Complete diary
+I had a lot of difficulty today implementing the next stage of the ray tracer, using projective cameras to simulate how light passes through a camera to create rays rather than manually creating them as was done before.
+It took me over 2 hours to find the relevant bugs which turned out be inside the Transform class when chaining together sequential transformations (e.g. doing a rotation then a translation), I initially thought the bugs were in my Camera implementations which was why it took such a long time.

+Eventually, I manually used a debugger to step through my code line by line until I realised where the error was happening.
+For me, this has highlighted how important it is to create more unit tests at each step, I plan on adding more so that I don't waste time finding simple bugs in the future.
+In the end, however, I managed to get my Camera implementations working correctly which was no small relief and they have produced some nice results.